Air Astana A321 - First 12-year C-Check

 Cost efficiency and approvals

 The head of the Astana Technical Center, Roberto Dando, emphasized that the ability to carry out such maintenance yourself saves significant costs.
-The European Safety Agency () gave the airline permission to carry out twelve-year C-checks on A320/ in 2023.
+The European Agency () gave the permission to carry out twelve-year C-checks on /A321 in 2023.
 This event followed initial C-checks in 2019, 2022 and a six-year overhaul the previous year.

 Future planning and fleet management

-The Airbus , which underwent the C-Check, has been part of the fleet since 2012.
-Astana plans to carry out another twelve-year C-check by the end of the year.
+The A321, which underwent the C-Check, has been part of the fleet since 2012. plans to carry out another twelve-year C-check by the end of the year.
 This strategic planning is part of its broader efforts to increase efficiency and autonomy in maintaining its fleet, which includes 57 aircraft.

-The successful completion shows how Astana is expanding its capabilities and positioning itself as a major force in Central Asian .
-The airline has already been recognized several times as the best airline in Central Asia and the Commonwealth of Independent States and therefore enjoys a high level of trust among travelers.
+The successful completion shows how is expanding its technology capabilities and positioning itself as a major force in Central Asian .
+The has already been recognized several times as the best airline in Central and the Commonwealth of Independent States and therefore enjoys a high level of trust among travelers.

-Astana Group is the leading airline group in Central Asia and the Caucasus, known for its high standards and continuous improvements in .
+Astana Group is the leading airline group in Central and the Caucasus, known for its high standards and continuous improvements in .
 It is listed on several international stock exchanges and operates both full-service and low-cost .
-With a fleet of 57 aircraft, it connects a variety of between Asia and Europe.
+With a fleet of 57 aircraft, it connects a variety of destinations between and .